Beth3346/elr-html5-style-guide/drm-html5-style-guide.md

 + Use elements (sometimes incorrectly called “tags”) for what they have been created for.
 For example, use heading elements for headings, p elements for paragraphs, a elements for anchors, etc.

++ Don't use add classes such as .center or .bold for block elements

+	+ If a block element needs styling add css styles in stylesheets

 + Using HTML according to its purpose is important for accessibility, reuse, and code efficiency reasons.

 		<!-- Not recommended -->